Hyperparameter Optimization in Classification Learner App

 The model Summary tab includes these sections:

 Training Results – Shows the performance of the optimizable model.
-See View and Compare Model Metrics.
+See View Model Metrics in Summary Tab and Models Pane.

 Model Hyperparameters – Displays the type of optimizable model and lists any fixed hyperparameter values